gedw99/suneditor-backend/README.md

 ## TODO

-- docker build or frontend
+- docker build or frontend.
+DONE

-- Server for backend and frontend
+- Server for backend and frontend.
+DONE

+- Caddy HTTPS

+- Caddy NATS hooks

+- Does your JS have hooks that fire when a user mutates text or a cat image for example ?
+  - Cause then i can take that hook, send it to the backend or update the backend and all other collaboritive users that the change occurred and then show it in their Sun Editor.

 - CDC File system watcher
 - CDC Client for CLI ( all desktops ) and Froentend ( wasm )
 - Github ations releaser based on tags.